 - 34.1 Just Cause.
 All disciplinary action for Employees who have successfully completed their probationary period shall be for just cause.
-The University may discipline or discharge an Employee during the probation period without recourse to the Grievance Procedure. - 34.2 Disciplinary Action.
-The parties recognize that bargaining unit Employees perform representative roles at the University that require substantial trust in their judgment.
-In light of the nature of the work of bargaining unit Employees, the University is not required to apply the principles of progressive discipline.
-The University's decision to discharge an Employee based on performance shortcomings will not be disturbed if the Employee has been provided notice and an opportunity to correct the performance issue; provided that in extreme and egregious situations, immediate termination may be appropriate without warning and notice.
+The University may discipline or discharge an Employee during the probation period without recourse to the Grievance Procedure. - 34.2 Progressive Discipline.
+The University shall apply, where appropriate, the principles of progressive discipline which include, but are not limited to, the following steps: written warning, suspension without pay and finally, discharge.
+The University will not be required to apply progressive discipline where the nature of the offense calls for immediate discharge or imposing discipline without progression.